vercel/next.js/docs/advanced-features/i18n-routing.md

 ---
-description: Next.js supports built-in support for internationalized routing and language detection.
+description: Next.js has built-in support for internationalized routing and language detection.
 Learn more here.
 ---

 # Internationalized Routing